Cătălin Țăranu: Biography

 Țăranu started learning Go from Cristian Cobeli in 1989, at the age of 16.
-His first tournament was for players in the 10 to 4 Kyū range, when he was a 6 kyu.
+His first tournament was for players in the 10 to 4 kyū range, when he was a 6 kyū.
 He won all eight games.
 He moved up to amateur 1 dan in a year, and just a year later moved up to 4 dan.
 He started winning small tournaments in Romania around this time.
-He was invited to Japan by Saijo Masataka in 1995.
-He quickly joined the Nagoya branch of the Nihon-Kiin and became an insei.
+He was invited to Japan by Saijō Masataka in 1995.
+He quickly joined the Nagoya branch of the Nihon Ki-in and became an insei.
 After two years, he became the second European (after Manfred Wimmer from Austria in 1978) to pass the professional examination.
-It took Cătălin just 4 years to reach 5p (5-dan professional).
+It took Țăranu just four years to reach 5p (5-dan professional).

 He won the European Go Championship in 2008.

 He was the president of the Romanian Go Federation from 2009 to 2011.